• Skip to primary navigation

 4. Calm Audio

-I am not sure if you have heard of Calm before?
+I am not sure if you have heard of Calm before.
 It is an amazing app that comes with so many resources to help adults and kids suffering from anxiety.
-They have meditation audios, sleep time stories and of course audios to calm anxious feelings.
+They have meditation audios, sleep time stories and of course, audios to calm anxious feelings.
 I use this a lot for me when I feel anxious too and we love the bedtime stories.
 My youngest loves listening to them too, it sends her straight to bed.

-We chose an audio that was specifically designed to calm the mind and body when you are going through feelings of high anxiety.
+We chose audio that was specifically designed to calm the mind and body when you are going through feelings of high anxiety.
 She put her headphones on and listened to it while lying in her bed.
 We also programmed it to play nature noises after the audio which will calm her down through the night.
 It has a timer so it will eventually turn off when she is completely calm and asleep.
 I highly recommend this app.
 It is brilliant.

 6. Breathing exercise